Skip to main content

 Figure \(\PageIndex{14}\): Light-driven modulation of paired PSII–LHCIIsc.
 Heterogeneous mixtures of PSII–LHCIIsc from pea plants grown at different light intensities (L, low; C, moderate used as control; H, high) were isolated and analyzed.
 Albanese et al. Nature Communications | (2020) 11:1361 | https://doi.org/10.1038/s41467-020-15184-1.
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/ licenses/by/4.0/.

 The figure also shows the variation in the PSII–LHCIIsc with light intensity.
-At low light C2M2S2 prevails while at high light intensity C2S2 is most abundant.
-The system moves to regulate activity by increasing the abundance of LHCIIs in low light and decreasing them in high light intensities!
+At low light, C2M2S2 prevails, while at high light intensity, C2S2 is most abundant.
+The system regulates activity by increasing the abundance of LHCIIs in low light and decreasing them in high light intensities.

-Figure 1 shows the stacking of individual granum in the chloroplasts.
-The stacking is maintained at various light levels and is mediated by loops of the LHCII trimers that are exposed in the stroma and Lhcb4 subunits on adjacent membranes.
+Figure 1 shows the stacking of individual grana in the chloroplasts.
+The stacking is maintained at various light levels and is mediated by loops of the LHCII trimers that are exposed in the stroma, as well as Lhcb4 subunits on adjacent membranes.
 The stromal surfaces are flat and tightly stacked in grana.
-Stacking is a dynamic process and depends on cross-membrane interactions between and reorganization of the PSII -LHCIIsc.
+Stacking is a dynamic process that depends on cross-membrane interactions between and reorganization of the PSII -LHCIIsc.

-The PSII–LHCIIsc is regulated through light-dependent post-translational phosphorylation, particularly on LHCII, and acetylation. which further regulates energy distribution.
-In plants, the core proteins CP43, D1 and D2, and PsbH are phosphorylated by the kinase Stn8.
-The peripheral antenna LHCII proteins are phosphorylated by Stn7.
+The PSII–LHCIIsc is regulated through light-dependent post-translational phosphorylation, particularly on LHCII, as well as acetylation, which further regulates energy distribution.
+In plants, the core proteins CP43, D1, and D2, and PsbH are phosphorylated by the kinase Stn8.
+Stn7 phosphorylates the peripheral antenna LHCII proteins.
 Phosphorylation of PSII is not seen in cyanobacteria and red algae.
 Higher light levels promote higher levels of core protein phosphorylation.
 Stn7 appears to be inhibited at high light levels.
 Figure \(\PageIndex{15}\) shows putative Stn8 phosphorylation sites in the PSII -LHCIIsc

 A phosphorylation map of the photosystem II supercomplex C2S2M2Fig1.svg